aestandish/aestandish/README.md

 💬 Ask me about gaming, art, and data science

-✨ I've been coding for about 2 years, looking to learn new things!
+✨ I've been coding for 2 years, looking to learn more!

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/addie-standish), addie.is.awesome#9265 (Discord)